-Trichomoniasis is a common and persistent protozoan infection of the genitourinary tract, caused by the organism Trichomonas vaginalis
+Trichomoniasis is a very common and persistent sexually transmitted disease caused by protozoanparasite called Trichomonas vaginalis.

 How is Trichomoniasis spread?

-Trichomoniasis is spread during oral, anal or vaginal sex with someone who is infected.
+Trichomoniasis is spread when the parasite is passed from one person to another during noral, anal, or vaginal sex with someone who is infected.

 - Discomfort during urination